Have you ever wondered how to start a Facebook ad agency with no marketing or advertising experience?

-What if I told you that you could start a Facebook ad agency with no marketing or advertising experience, that you easily run it outside of your normal 9-5 job, and that you can scale it to the point that it replaces your current job?
+What if I told you that you could easily run your own agency outside of your normal 9-5 job and scale it to the point that it replaces your current job?

-Sound too good to be true?
+Does this sound too good to be true?
+Fortunately, it’s not.

 For many of those business owners, it’s advantageous to outsource their digital marketing.
 They can focus on what they do really well — running their business — while an expert (you) handles the ads.